alantech/alan/anycloud/docs/tutorials/aws-node.md

 ▇ Creating new App
 ```
 {% hint style="info" %}
 It might take a few minutes for your App to start while the virtual machine is provisioned and upgraded.
-The AnyCloud CLI will generate a random App name for you, but [a custom app name can be used](how-to/custom-app.md).
 {% endhint %}

-2) Check the status of your App:
+2) Check the status of your App

 ```bash
 $ anycloud list